 Credits: 1 credit each

 This course covers the management of medical emergencies likely to be seen in a dental office.

 DENT 1722, 1733

 These courses provide a comprehensive review of the major clinical disciplines in dentistry, reinforce previous preclinical instruction and learning, prepare students to deliver comprehensive patient care, and provide a basis and structure for study review for the National Board Dental Examination, Part 2.

 Recognizing the unique dental and medical needs of patients who are medically compromised or have mental or physical limitations, this course helps students develop the knowledge and skills needed to render comprehensive oral health care to this population.
 Students gain an understanding of the complexities of compromises and limitations, learn about adaptive devices and management techniques, and study the role of dentistry in total patient care while learning to manage patients with medical and physical disabilities.

-In these Dental Community Service courses, third and fourth year dental students participate in off-campus rotations to community-based clinics providing dental care services to underserved populations.
+In these courses, third year dental students participate in pediatric dentistry rotations providing dental care services to children.
 Each student participates 20 days over two years.

 Surgical Periodontics General Practice